On Euler's inequality and automated reasoning with dynamic geometry: Abstract

 \section{Abstract}

-Using implicit loci in GeoGebra Euler's inequality $R\geq 2r$ can be investigated in a novel way.
+Euler's inequality $R\geq 2r$ can be investigated in a novel way by using implicit loci in GeoGebra.
 Some unavoidable side effects of the implicit locus computation introduce unexpected algebraic curves.
-By using a mixture of symbolic and numerical methods a possible approach is sketched up to investigate the situation. \keywords{Euler's inequality, incircle, circumcircle, excircle, GeoGebra, computer algebra, computer aided mathematics education, automated theorem proving}
+By using a mixture of symbolic and numerical methods a possible approach is sketched up to investigate the situation.
+By exploiting fast GPU computations, a web application written in CindyJS helps in understanding the situation even better. \keywords{Euler's inequality, incircle, circumcircle, excircle, GeoGebra, computer algebra, computer aided mathematics education, automated theorem proving, CindyJS}